History of The Square

 The museum has grown from its visionary beginning, with a volunteer director and a budget of just $20,000, to become a significant artistic and cultural resource in Montana.
 The Square serves as an educational and cultural hub for Cascade County and the surrounding rural communities.
 The museum provides a variety of cultural, educational, artistic and cross-disciplinary enrichment opportunities for both children and adults.
 These include unique art exhibitions, school tours with hands-on art activities, workshops and classes for all ages and abilities, outreach programs to underserved populations and more.

 The Curator of Exhibitions and Collections often organizes guest speakers, artist presentations, virtual online discussions, and panels with leading experts.
 In addition, The Square's thriving docent program provides over 200 group tours annually, and the education department offers quarterly sessions of art classes and workshops for all ages and abilities.
-We offer art classes for all ages and the growing Love for The Arts program provides free art classes and enrichment experiences to children and adults with disabilities, seniors, Veterans, and teenagers.
+We offer art classes for all ages and also free art classes and enrichment experiences to children and adults with disabilities, seniors, Veterans, and teenagers.
 The Square believes art is for everyone.

 The museum maintains a permanent collection of over 1000 pieces, including Northwest regional contemporary art, American Indian contemporary art, and American self-taught art.
 A special feature is the Lee Steen permanent installation of Outsider Artwork created in 2001.
 These long contorted figures of people made of cottonwood branches and found objects, were created in Roundup, Montana by Lee Steen.
 They reside permanently on display for viewers to explore at every visit.
 The Square boasts a rich collection of artwork, contemporary art exhibitions, and a beautiful Sculpture Garden.
 The museum continues to secure notable additions to the collection, ensuring its continued relevance to contemporary art and the region.